FRANK SINATRA HAS A FEVER

 No one ever could.

-But then, overriding the song by Cy Coleman, was the sound of a woman's voice.
-And not just any woman's voice.
-Ava's.
-Ava's voice.
-Kinda like the sound when you put your ear to a sea shell and can hear the ocean calling to you.
-But, of course, she would be the last voice he would hear.
-Even if it was in his head and not directly.
-She always had the final say on everything, including their marriage which was now all but dead.
+But of course, she would be the last voice he’d hear—even if it was only in his head.
+She always had the final say on everything, including their marriage, which was now all but dead.

 The room was getting dark.